nbelanger.dev

 A pseudo-3D rendering engine built in C++ from first principles.
 Inspired by the techniques used in Wolfenstein 3D, the engine uses a raycasting algorithm - casting rays from the player's viewpoint into a 2D grid map and calculating wall heights based on distance.

 The result is a real-time 3D-looking environment rendered entirely through math with no game engine.
-I implemented player movement, field-of-view controls, textured walls, and a minimap overlay.
-Building a renderer from scratch forces a deep understanding of how graphics actually work — every pixel on screen is the result of deliberate calculation.
+I implemented player movement, reduced field-of-view distortion, and textured the environment.
+Building a renderer from scratch forces you to understand how graphics actually work - every pixel on screen comes from a custom built algorithm.

 02.